B4d-App1e/ML_Projects/README.md

 # ML_Projects
 Machine learning projects that have been completed by me so far.
+They were created in various fields of computer science, such as computer vision, audio signal processing, natural language processing, time series analysis, and others.
+The projects used a variety of machine learning methods, from clustering and classification methods to the latest developments in deep learning.
+The projects were implemented in 2 main languages: swift and python, while all of the machine learning methods implemented in swift were created from scratch.